xiix0/scam/README.md

-Don't go surfing in South Dakota for a while.
+Green light in A.M. for new projects.
+Red light in P.M. for traffic tickets.